Tax Milestones Throughout Your Lifetime

 LIFE MILESTONES FOR YOUR KIDS…

-Child and Dependent Care Credit is no longer usable
+Child and Dependent Care Credit is no longer available

 The Child and Dependent Care Credit helps ease the burden of childcare expenses by providing a credit against your taxes of up to $1,050 for one child ($2,100 for two or more children).
-But once your child turns 13, you generally can no longer claim it.
-Child care expenses for your child, ages 13 or older, also no longer qualify for reimbursement under a dependent care flexible spending account (FSA), which allows you to pay up to $5,000 pre-tax for eligible expenses.
-Both the credit and the FSA are available for disabled older children and other relatives who live with you (such as parents) who require care while you work.
+But once your child turns 13, you generally can no longer claim the credit.
+Child care expenses for your child, ages 13 or older, also no longer qualify for reimbursement under a dependent care flexible spending account (FSA), which allows you to save up to $5,000 pre-tax and use the funds for eligible expenses.
+Both the credit and the FSA are available for disabled older children and other dependents who live with you (such as parents) who require care while you work.

 Child tax credit ends